Home landscape in Westchester County

 Lighting and wet treads at dusk

 Wet stone reads darker than dry stone.
 If guests arrive after work, aim fixtures so treads read without glare in neighbor windows.
-The landscape lighting page on the outdoor living hub pairs with April prep for May outdoor nights if you already flagged problem paths.
+A path that felt safe at noon can disappear at nine when rain adds shine and shadows stack.

 When to call for hardscape help versus quick DIY

-Resetting a few loose pavers after noting sand loss is different from a tread that rocks because the base shifted.
-Concrete services and retaining walls pages outline how we scope structural resets.
 If turf beside the walk stays spongy, mention soggy lawn puddles when you call so lawn and drainage crews sequence visits without undoing each other’s work.
+May rain honest about joints is also May rain honest about low bowls in the lawn.

 What to send Bellantoni